K-stability of Fano varieties: Smooth Fano varieties

 Robert Berman, Sébastien Boucksom, and Mattias Jonsson also provided a proof from a new variational approach, which interprets K-stability in terms of Non-Archimedean geometry.
 Of particular interest is that the proof of Berman–Boucksom–Jonsson also applies to the case of a smooth log Fano pair, and does not use the notion of K-polystability but of uniform K-stability as introduced by Dervan and Boucksom–Hisamoto–Jonsson.
 It is now known that uniform K-stability is equivalent to K-stability and so BBJ's proof provides a new proof of the full YTD conjecture.

 Building on the variational techniques Berman–Boucksom–Jonsson and the so-called quantized delta invariants of Fujita–Odaka, Zhang produced a short quantization-based proof of the YTD conjecture for smooth Fano manifolds.

 Using other techniques entirely, Berman has also produced a proof of a YTD-type conjecture using a thermodynamic approach called uniform Gibbs stability, where a Kähler–Einstein metric is constructed through a random point process.

 Singular Fano varieties and weak Kähler–Einstein metrics

-The new proof of the Yau–Tian–Donaldson conjecture by Berman–Boucksom–Jonsson using variational techniques opened up the possible study of K-stability and Kähler–Einstein metrics for singular Fano varieties.
+For smoothable Fano varieties, the proof of Yau-Tian-Donaldson conjecture was first given by Spotti-Sun-Yao.
+The new proof of the Yau–Tian–Donaldson conjecture by Berman–Boucksom–Jonsson using variational techniques opened up the possible study of K-stability and Kähler–Einstein metrics for general singular Fano varieties.
 The variational techniques used rely on uniform K-stability as described above.